 Home Town: Elburn, Illinois

 Murphy wanted to attend a small, private university, so when her brother's friends recommended she visit campus, she did.
 "The first time I was here, I knew this was the place for me.
 A focus on the liberal arts was one of the biggest things I looked for, and at SAU it provided me the opportunity to pursue my passion.
-I think students need to observe their artsy side – whether it's music, the humanities, writing, or art – and when the liberal arts are woven into general education requirements, they become appreciated and enhanced.
-It definitely makes me who I am as a student."
+I think students need to observe their artsy side – whether it's music, the humanities, writing, or art – and when the liberal arts are woven into general education requirements, they become appreciated and enhanced."

-How are you involved at SAU, and how has that changed you?
+How were you involved at SAU, and how did it change you?

-Murphy participates in Dance Marathon, is in the Art Club, Art History Club, dance company, and in the past, was a member of the Multicultural Club, LULAC, and served as a peer campus minister.
-Next spring, she will study abroad in Spain.
-At SAU, she's followed her passion and discovered who she is partly due to a large number of student activities and campus events.
+Murphy participated in Dance Marathon, Art Club, Art History Club, dance company, and was a member of the Multicultural Club, LULAC, and served as a peer campus minister.
+She also studied abroad in Spain.
+At SAU, she followed her passion and discovered who she is.
 "SAU is a very close-knit campus.
 You see someone you know every step you take.
 There are so many different clubs and organizations provided, offered, or started here by students.
 I preach St. Ambrose to as many people as I can.
 It is a great place to find out who you are because of the amazing opportunities."

 What's the Impact of Your SAU Expereince

-"My first year, I was way more lost than I am now.
-I tried a bunch of different things to see what I liked and what I didn’t like.
+"My first year, I tried a bunch of different things to see what I liked and what I didn’t like.
 I didn't know who I was or who I wanted to be."
 But with support and encouragement from her professors, friends, and family, she decided to make her passion a career.
 "I love art.
 I am not going to deny it."

 After that first art class, Murphy sat down with Professor Lappie to learn more about SAU's fine art programs.
 "I had always painted on my own, but I was more interested in learning skills I didn't have.
 He suggested a papermaking class, and that course opened my eyes to all of my possibilities."
-Next spring, Murphy will spend a semester in Spain.
+To become more immersed in Art History, Murphy did an internship at the Figge Art Museum and she spent a semester in Spain.
 Study Abroad is required for all Spanish majors, but it's an opportunity offered to all students.
-For Murphy, her time in Spain will be educational and explorational.
-She will be looking for ways to mix her two majors into a fulfilling, lifelong career.
-"It's a great opportunity, and it's the type of homework I really want to do."
+For Murphy, her time in Spain was educational and explorational.
+"It was a great opportunity, and it was the type of homework I really wanted to do."